opensource-latinamerica/openinframx/content/blog/how-to-set-your-development-enviroment/index.md

 # Final Words

 If you followed the steps feel free to reach us at our [github](https://github.com/opensource-latinamerica/openinframx) and help in any way you want.
-It can be a fun ride
+It can be a fun ride.